 James has an eye for detail, great interpersonal skills and enjoys long standing relationships with many clients.
 James’ motivation is that good design is an investment that pays dividends and makes a real difference to business.
 Design isn’t just part of a product it is what makes a product a success and James sees his role in shaping products a real privilege.

-I’m a 26 year old Product Designer, with an ardour for comics, sports and gaming.
+I’m a Product Designer with 4 years at 4D Products and an ardour for comics, sports and gaming.
 Design became a huge part of my life immediately upon discovery of it; having never seen it written down, I’d no idea of its existence until I was looking to change my career path and discovered it on a prospectus for UCLan, the university I then went on to study at.
 Since then design has become a major part of my life, and in joining 4D, my zealousness for all aspects of the process has only increased.

 I particularly enjoy the concept stage of design; getting to throw ideas at my team mates, putting them down on paper, and communicating all this with the customer through digital sketching and rendering.
 I have been privileged enough to land myself a perfect first job, and my skill set has been broadened at 4D because of the expansive knowledge of the team I’m a part of, the large variety of projects I work on, and the responsibility I get at all stages of the project.

-I’m a 21-year-old product designer with a 1st class honours degree in the subject.
-In a short career, I consider my greatest achievement to be finding myself working in a design studio, where I can wake up enthusiastic each day about the chance to create something great.
+I’m a Product Designer with a 1st class honours degree in the subject.
+In the last 3 years at 4D Products, I consider my greatest achievement to be finding myself working in a design studio, where I can wake up enthusiastic each day about the chance to create something great.
 With personal strengths in 3D rendering and visualisation, I get to come to work surrounded by talented people with the same love for the process that I have.

 I always strive to make the next project, the best project I’ve ever worked on.